 Ecofeminist views to confront the Anthropocene

-Spain, Anthropologist, Director of FUHEM, Ecologistas en Acción
+Yayo Herrero, Spain, Anthropologist, Director of FUHEM, Ecologistas en Acción

 Humanity has reached the twenty-first century facing the material foundations that sustain life.
 This war against life is manifested in a systemic crisis (ecological, economic and social) that generates a deepening of the inequalities between people in all the axes of domination (class, gender, age, origin, etc.).
 The eco-dependence and interdependence are constitutive features of the human essence, but the notions of production, development and welfare have been built ignoring the insertion of the human species in a nature that has limits and hiding the vulnerability of human life.